Tanya Vogel to serve as acting director

-Constituents and stakeholders of GW Athletics and Recreation have been quick to respond to Nero's vision as George Washington's ticket sales, event attendance and fund-raising efforts have all increased since his hire.
-The business community has taken notice as well, demonstrated by several new corporate partnerships with industry leaders like Nike and IMG College.
+Constituents and stakeholders of GW Athletics and Recreation were quick to respond to Nero's vision as George Washington's ticket sales, event attendance and fund-raising efforts have all increased during his tenure.
+The business community has taken notice as well, demonstrated by several corporate partnerships Nero signed with industry leaders like Nike and IMG College.
 Additionally he's overseen the creation of GW's Student-Athlete Leadership Academy, the formation of the George Washington Athletics National Advisory Council, and a mentoring program which pairs student-athletes with successful mentors in their chosen field of study to better prepare them for life beyond college.

 Prior to his tenure at George Washington, Nero served as Commissioner of the America East Conference.
 As the Chief Executive Officer, he oversaw all facets of the operation of the NCAA Division I Conference, which consists of nine universities participating in 20 sports.
 While at the America East, he held numerous NCAA leadership roles, including serving on the NCAA Division I Leadership Council, NCAA Management Council and the Women's Basketball Coaches Association Board of Directors.
 He is past chair of the Division I Commissioners Association and the NCAA Committee on Women's Athletics, and currently serves on the NCAA Division I Men's Basketball Issues Committee.